prasath116/spring-reactive-micro-service/README.md

-# Spring Cloud Microservices sample
+# Spring Cloud Reactive Microservices sample
 To learn Spring Cloud Microservices and other spring modules, I took code from few samples available in net and clubbed together and pushed it into my git repo to avoid data loss.

 ## Environment Details